corda/corda/docs/source/generating-a-node.rst

 into the ``cordapps`` folder.

-In development mode (i.e. when ``devMode = true``, see :doc:`corda-configuration-file` for more information), the ``certificates`` direcotry is filled in with pre-configured keystores if the required keystores do not exist.
+In development mode (i.e. when ``devMode = true``, see :doc:`corda-configuration-file` for more information), the ``certificates`` directory is filled with pre-configured keystores if the required keystores do not exist.
 This ensures that developers can get the nodes working as quickly as possible.
 However, these pre-configured keystores are not secure, to learn more see :doc:`permissioning`.

 Node naming